unique since 1892

 Today

-We want to move more and more towards annual operation.
-The café bar will therefore offer a basic service even when the cable car is not in operation.
+We want to move more and more from seasonal to annual operation.
+With the small offer in the restaurant directly on the lake, a basic offer is also provided in the times without railroad operation.
 Thanks to the new hiking trail from Kandersteg to Oeschinensee , visitors can reach Oeschinensee more easily and, above all, safely all year round.
 Cooperation on the mountain is better than ever before.
 All partners are pulling in the same direction and regular meetings are held with neighboring businesses.
 The uncertainty of the "Spitzen Stei" has brought us closer together.

 Set new sails

 The number of visitors is steadily increasing, but there are also frequent staff departures.
-The team shrinks from 40 to 23 employees in just a few weeks.
-However, the average age of the team is still 16.
-Despite the canton's rejection of a request for a toilet extension, we successfully converted the business to self-service in just 6 weeks in order to continue offering our guests first-class cuisine.
-The hotel will remain closed for overnight stays from summer for the time being.
+The team shrinks from 40 to 23 employees within a few weeks.
+However, the average number of years of service in the team is still 16.
+In just six weeks, we successfully converted the business into a self-service restaurant so that we can continue to offer our guests first-class cuisine.
+Unfortunately, our request to extend the toilet facilities was rejected by the canton.
+The hotel will remain closed for overnight stays from the summer for the time being.

 Logistk

 An Iveco delivery van with a lifting platform was purchased, which means that all logistics are now handled via the gondola lift instead of the private road.
-Due to regular official closures of the access road from Kandersteg due to natural hazards from the "Spitzen Stei", reliable planning is no longer possible.
+Due to regular official closures of the access road due to natural hazards from the "Spitzen Stei", reliable planning is no longer possible.
 Intensive investment is being made in making work easier (ergonomics) throughout the entire operation.
-Furthermore, together with all partners on the mountain, a compactor was purchased for waste from the entire mountain region.
+Furthermore, compactors for waste from the entire mountain region were purchased with all partners on the mountain.
 We take care of the disposal up to the waste incineration plant in Thun ourselves.

 Pandemic

 The uncertain situation surrounding the "Spitze Stei" and Corona prompted us to come up with new ideas.
 Together with our 30-strong team, we are constantly working on new ideas.
-This is how our "Fondue2Go" and "Oeschi ice cream" came about.
+This is also how our "Fondue2Go" and "Oeschi-Glacé" came about.
 Fortunately, we were able to overcome the pandemic without financial support.
 All employees were kept on through the period and there were no redundancies.

 Food Trucks & Bergstübli